 Elements of Co-Parenting Agreements

 An agreement between parents or custodians about how to raise their kids is a serious matter.
 For best results, all parties included in the contract (parents, god-parents, grandparents, etc.) must sit down together and work out the details in a cooperative manner.
-If you believe your children will benefit from such an agreement, browse the options below to find the best elements for your family.
+If you believe your children will benefit from such an agreement, check out what needs to be in a parenting plan and start creating your own.

 It might seem silly for married people to draft a contract for cooperative parenting, but having a document like this can serve as a guideline for raising children and prevent misunderstandings down the road.
 When parents agree on key issues early on, children tend to grow up to be confident, emotionally secure and successful.
 This also applies to parents who live together as a couple, but were never married.